PandaQQ/mynotes/docs/DevOps/DevOpsIntroduction.md

 >
 > Some people say it is a method, and some people say it is a tool, and some people say it is a spirit.
 What's more, say it is a philosophy.
 >
-> So let's start~
+> So let's start ~

 ## 1. The Origin of DevOps

-> As we konwn,  a software from zero to final devlivery.
+> As we known,  a software from zero to final devlivery.

 ![v2-348e4330b324fc431ebc040b744de12c_1440w](assets/v2-348e4330b324fc431ebc040b744de12c_1440w.jpg)